abhilashlakshman/abhilashlakshmanOLDER.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: teaching & service
-description: Materials for courses you taught.
-Replace this text with your description.
+description: This section has a brief overview of my contributions to the academic community.
 nav: true
 nav_order: 5
 ---